calebelee05/CS180-Lab23-Team1-Project/README.md

     - void deleteItem(UserInterface user, ItemInterface item): Deletes an existing item from the system.
     - MessageInterface sendMessage(UserInterface sender, UserInterface recipient, String content): Sends a message from one user to another with the given content.
     - void transaction(UserInterface buyer, UserInterface seller, ItemInterface item): Processes a transaction between a buyer and a seller for a specific item.

+## Test Case Files
+    - TestClient.java: Tests the functionality of the Client class.
+    - TestServer.java: Tests the functionality of the Server class.